entropic-dev/entropic/PROBLEM.md

 - Do the dumbest thing that works, then iterate on that as it breaks.
 KISS.
 - We will build a new registry and website.
-- INSTALLERS will be able to access VCPM packages through the registry.
+- INSTALLERS will be able to access VCPM packages through the registry, on demand.
+    - Note: this implies we will mirror on-demand, not optimistically.
+    - This means we'll defer (or eliminate) the cost of supporting the long tail of VCPM packages.
 - INSTALLERS will not be subject to package privacy rules via access control lists.
 - MAINTAINERS will be subject to package access lists (who can publish which package?)
 - INSTALLERS may browse the registry via a website.